sini/nixkraken/docs/src/guide/caveats.md

 - Azure
 - Google

 The security implications of using `gk-login` are the same as using the application, since it is replicating the code used by GitKraken.
-Also, the [code can easily be reviewed][gk-login-package] and is thoroughly documented.
+Also, the [code can easily be reviewed](https://github.com/nicolas-goudry/nixkraken/blob/main/pkgs/login/script.sh) and is thoroughly documented.

 ## Mutability